How does the approval process work?

 Any Willco user can send an approval request for a new job assigned to a Cast or Crew member, or a signature request for a Deal Memo (Start Form) to any other user/s set as Approver/s.

 First of all, you should know that only Admin Users and Standard Users can be Approvers.
 Admin Users are the ones to set a user as an Approver.
-If you are an Admin, go to Settings > Users page to define your Approvers for your project.
+If you are an Admin, go to Settings > Users page to define the Approvers for your project.

 Define Approvers in two separate levels